 Below, we'll briefly discuss what makes a good coil to ensure a clog-free sesh.

 Whether the oil is exceptionally viscous or not, a highly porous ceramic core allows every oil particle to absorb into the heating element.

 This type of core enables various types of oil to permeate the entire surface of the structure effortlessly.
 In other words, an absorbent, ceramic core evenly disperses oil content to ensure every drop of oil is vaporized.

 Many traditional heating elements and atomizers rely on direct contact with ample oil.
 In essence, the atomizer may get overwhelmed while attempting to generate vapor.

 Choosing a cartridge equipped with a highly porous ceramic core (like CCELL's) will avoid this common vaporization bottleneck.

 Not all ceramic heating cores on the market are designed the same, and CCELL's formulation is the best on the market by far.
 CCELL's heating cores are evenly distributed, perfectly porous, and are crafted from the highest quality materials available.

 Last but not least is the coil structure within a vape pen.

-Many vape pens offer basic designs that typically lead to harsh vapor, decreased flavor, small vape clouds, and clogged vapes.
+Many vape pens offer basic designs that typically lead to harsh vapor, decreased flavor, small clouds, and clogged vapes.
 Equipped with a unique patented coil structure, CCELL's heating technology ensures that its proprietary ceramic heating core receives even heat distribution through and through, and is optimized to take on any type of oil in any given condition.

 Stop Clogging in Its Tracks and Vape On!